AdaCore/spark2014/lrm/source/introduction.rst

 Errors may be justifiable at the individual error level or be unsuppressible errors.

-The way in which these are used are:
+Examples of this are:

 - A construct appearing in a unit may not be in, or may depend on features not in, the
   |SPARK| subset.
-The contract may generate a warning or an error which may be
+The construct may generate a warning or an error which may be
   justifiable.
 This does not necessarily render the whole of the unit as not in
   |SPARK|.
 If the construct generates a warning, or if the error is justified,
   then the unit is considered to be in |SPARK| except for the errant construct.

-- It is the application of a construct which is not in |SPARK|
-  (generally within the statements of a body) that potentially moves the code outside of the |SPARK| subset.
-An unsuppressible error will be generated and the body containing the code will need to be marked as not in |SPARK| to prevent its future analysis.
+- It is the *use* of a construct not in |SPARK| (generally within the statements of a body) that potentially moves the code outside of the |SPARK| subset.
+An unsuppressible error will be generated in such a case and the body containing the code will need to be marked as not in |SPARK| to prevent its future analysis.

 Hence, |SPARK| and non-|SPARK| code may mix at a fine level of granularity.